Even if you don’t “do” New Year’s Resolutions, the new year and a new training season require us to make some choices.

 Brianna Weist

-There is no sense in choosing a plan, program, or coach if you don’t follow them.
-There are so many different programs you can choose from, and everyone will have a different opinion of which one is the best.
-You need to give your program 100% commitment before deciding if it does or doesn’t work for you.
+There are many different programs you can choose from, and everyone will have a different opinion of which one is the best.
+Instead of flip flopping throughout the season, you need to give your program 100% commitment before deciding if it does or doesn’t work for you.
+There’s no sense in choosing a plan, program, or coach if you don’t follow them.

-Not one particular day will make or break your training, but each one is important collectively.
+Not one particular day will make or break your training, but every day is important collectively.
 It takes consistency over a minimum of three to six months before you will start to see significant changes.
 So enjoy the journey.
+Any efforts to rush or rely on any last minute “cramming” will most likely only leave you injured.

-Although this sounds contradictory to the previous rules, always listen to your body.
 Listen hard as it can be deceiving.
-Are you feeling tired or lazy?
-Are you overtraining or getting sick?
-Is the program too hard, or are you not putting in the effort?
-If you are unsure which it is, try training for ten minutes which is usually enough to get the endorphins pumping, and your laziness will disappear.
+Are you feeling tired – or lazy?
+Are you overtraining – or getting sick?
+If you are unsure which it is, try training for ten minutes.
+This is usually enough to get the endorphins pumping, and your laziness will disappear.
 If it doesn’t, and you still feel unwell, it would be better to quit and take a nap instead.
-If you never enjoy any of your workouts as you are constantly struggling to keep up, the program is too hard, and you need to completely abort your plan and choose one that can help you grow, not destroy you.
+If you aren’t enjoying any of your workouts, as you are struggling to keep up, the program is too hard.
+You may need to completely abort your plan and choose one that will help you grow, not destroy you.

-Fitness progression is a slow process that most people fail to recognize the change in themselves.
+Fitness progression is a slow process, and if you are not paying attention, many people fail to recognize the change in themselves.
 As they become fitter/faster/leaner, they unconsciously alter their goals to the next level, barely recognizing how far they have come.
 By writing down your goals, you can look back and celebrate the victories as you achieve them.
 Not only does this help with motivation, but it also helps to keep things in perspective.
-We can’t all be Tour de France riders, but we can get a personal best in an event, lose 5lbs, or complete ten pull-ups, whatever your goal may be.
+We can’t all be Tour de France riders, but we can get a personal best (PB)in an event, lose 5lbs, or complete ten pull-ups, whatever your goal may be.